History of the Seattle Seahawks: 2020: Division champions

 On November 19, 2020, the Seahawks announced that CenturyLink Field was renamed to Lumen Field due to CenturyLink rebranding as Lumen Technologies starting on their Thursday night rematch with the Cardinals.
 They won the game 28–21, with their defense turning a corner, holding the Cardinals' top-ranked offense to 314 yards, compared to 519 in their last meeting.
 Dunlap had 2 sacks and three quarterback hits, including the game winning sack on fourth down with under a minute to play.
 The defensive momentum continued into the next matchup with the Philadelphia Eagles, where the defense had 6 sacks, an interception, and didn't allow a first down until the Eagles' 6th drive.
 They also allowed 250 total yards and 17 points, both season bests.
 Their offense was shut down by the New York Giants as they were upset 17–12, but they bounced back against the then-winless New York Jets 40–3.
 After a narrow 20–15 win over the Washington Football Team, the Seahawks' defense dominated the Rams, beating them 20–9 and clinching the NFC West for the first time since 2016.
 They rounded out the season with a 26–23 win over the 49ers.

 The Seahawks achieved a record of 12–4 for just the third time in team history, as well as tying for the second best record in franchise history.
 Finishing 12–4 landed them in the 3rd seed of the NFC and set up a third meeting with the Rams.
 Quarterback Russell Wilson finished the regular season with 40 passing touchdowns, besting his own record of 35.
 He came up just 8 yards short of breaking the franchise record of 4,219 passing yards, also set by himself back in 2016.
 Wide receiver DK Metcalf broke Steve Largent's record for receiving yards in a season with 1,303.
 Wide receiver Tyler Lockett broke Bobby Engram and Doug Baldwin's record of receptions in a season with 100.
 Kicker Jason Myers did not miss a field goal the entire season, with a streak of 35 makes extending into last season.
-The Seahawks fell to the Rams for the first home playoff loss in the Pete Carroll era by a score of 30–20.
+The Seahawks fell to the rival-Rams for the first home playoff loss in the Pete Carroll era by a score of 30–20.
 The game marked their third playoff loss in the last four years, compared to just one win.
 Their offense only mustered 2 touchdowns, one of which came when down by 17 late in the fourth quarter.
 Wilson played badly throughout thanks to poor offensive line play.
 In addition to being sacked five times, he completed just 11 of 27 passes for 174 yards, 2 touchdowns, and 1 interception, with the interception being a 42-yard pick six.